Who can use this feature?

 |---|---|

-| user-find | Search users by name or email (partial match) |
+| user-find | Searches users by free-text query matched against email and name (partial matches supported) |

-| user-invite | Create a new user account and send an invitation |
+| user-invite | Creates a new user account and sends invitation email with optional workspace/license assignments |

-| user-update-licenses | Update product licenses for users |
+| user-update-licenses | Bulk-updates product licenses for one or more users across the organization |

 Workspaces